 2. Keep yourself hydrated

-Trekking for long hours will definitely make you dehydrated, so you should carry a water bottle with yourself and drink it frequently.
+Trekking for long hours will definitely make you dehydrated, so you should carry a water bottle with you and drink it frequently.
 High altitude may cause you to suffer from AMS.

-Drinking enough water will prevent you from feeling nausea.
+Drinking enough water will prevent you from feeling nauseous.
 While you train, drink enough water.
 Keep yourself hydrated daily.
 Eat lots of fruits and avoid junk foods.

 3. Carry Annapurna Base Camp Trek Detailed Map